AstraZeneca/napari-wsi/README.md

 viewer window.
 The file suffixes '.bif', '.ndpi', '.scn', '.svs' are registered with the `openslide` backend, while the suffixes '.tif' and '.tiff' are registered with the `rasterio` backend.
-These files can also be opened directly from the command line or from a python script, in various ways:
+These files can also be opened directly from the command line or from a python script:

 ```bash
 napari CMU-1.svs